bartvanhoey/FunctionalCSharp/README.md

 ## Core Methods in Functional Programming

 ### Fold/Reduce (=Aggregate in Linq)

 Reducing a list of values into a single value.
 Reduce/Fold/Aggregate Takes a list of n things and returns exactly one thing.

 (IEnumerable<T>, Acc, ((Acc, T) -> Acc)) -> Acc

 var oldestAge = people.Fold(0, (age, person) => person.Age > age ? person.Age : age)

-### Map (=Select in Linq)
+### Map (=Select in Linq) : Takes a regular function

+Map takes a structure and a function and applies the function to the inner value of the structure.

-Map should apply function that takes a container C<T> and a function f of type (T -> R), and returns a container C<R> wrapping the value(s) resulting from applying f to the container's inner value(s).
+It takes a container C<T> and a function f of type (T -> R) and returns a container C<R> wrapping the value(s) resulting from applying f to the container's inner value(s).

 Map should apply a function to the container’s inner value(s) and should do nothing else.
 Map should have no side effects.

+A type for which a Map function is defined is called a Functor

 or

 Map takes a structure and a function and applies the function to every element in the structure, returning a new structure with the results.
 Map: (C<T>, (T -> R)) -> C(R)
 Map: (IEnummrable<T>, (T -> R)) -> IEnumerable<R>)
 Map: (Option<T>, (T -> R)) -> Option<R>)

 **MAP : (Option<T>, (T -> R)) -> Option<T>)**

 When you call Map on an Option<T> , a Func<T, R> (a method with parameter type T, with return value R) is executed on the internal value (type T) of the Option and you get a new option of type R as a result.

 (Option<Person>, (Person -> string)) -> Option<string>)